 item could possibly be interpreted as a "1"--once you've got that, the rest may follow.

-some are red herrings.
+although some are just for amusement, if not red herrings.

 - Some clues draw upon popular chess literature and anecdotes.